Last Updated: 17th October 2019

 <meta name=”robots” content=”noindex”>

-This can easily be done on an individual page level either manually or through most Content Management Systems or plugins (Yoast on WordPress for example) depending on your site’s setup, development resources may allow the application of noindex tags on a larger scale.
+This can easily be done on an individual page level either manually through most Content Management Systems, or plugins (Yoast on WordPress for example) depending on your site’s setup, development resources may allow the application of noindex tags on a larger scale.

 An example of a server response correctly serving an X-robots tag is below (credit to Google)